Tampa Mediation Attorney

 Do I still need a lawyer during mediation?

-Yes, it is highly advisable to have your own lawyer review the mediated agreement to ensure that your legal rights are protected.
+Yes, it is highly advisable to have your own lawyer review the mediated agreement to protect your legal rights.
 The mediator cannot give legal advice.

 What happens if we can’t reach an agreement in mediation?